MakeSchool-Tutorials/html-portfolio/P3-basic-styling/content.md

 As the footer has only two items that need styling, let's transform it before the main content.
 The footer needs to get a new font color for the "About" header and we need to style the button.
 Let's start with the color and casing of the header.

 > [action]
-> Change the font-color and casing of the "About" header.
-Add a class to the header first and then use the "text-transform" and color properties.
+> Change the font-color, casing and text alignment of the "About" header.
+Add a class to the header first and then use the *text-transform*, *text-align* and *color* properties.

 <!-- Comment to break up actionable boxes. -->